Brad Swaile

 Bradley Swaile is a Canadian voice actor.
-His major roles include Light Yagami in Death Note, Rock in Black Lagoon, Kicker Jones in Transformers: Energon, and Nightcrawler in X-Men: Evolution.
+His major roles include Light Yagami in Death Note, Jun Arashiyama in World Trigger, Rock in Black Lagoon, Kicker Jones in Transformers: Energon, and Nightcrawler in X-Men: Evolution.
 In the 1990s, he voiced Mousse in Ranma ½ and Teen Gohan in the Ocean dub of Dragon Ball Z. He has also voiced multiple roles in the Mobile Suit Gundam series, including Amuro Ray in Mobile Suit Gundam, Quatre Raberba Winner in Gundam Wing, Dearka Elsman in Gundam SEED, Auel Neider in Gundam SEED Destiny and Setsuna F. Seiei in Gundam 00.
 In video games, he voices Jin Kazama in Street Fighter X Tekken.

 Biography

 Swaile attended Sir Winston Churchill Secondary School in Vancouver.
 He graduated from Kwantlen University with a degree in Graphic and Visual Design.

 Swaile has acted in several animated series.
 One of his earliest anime roles was in the English dub of Ranma ½ where he voiced Mousse.
 When the Ocean Group dubbed Dragon Ball Z in the mid-1990s, Swaile voiced Adult Gohan.
 He also voiced Nightcrawler in X-Men: Evolution and Ace in My Little Pony Tales.
 In the late 2000s, he voiced the lead characters Rock in Black Lagoon and Light Yagami in the hit anime Death Note.
 He reprised his role for the latter's Death Note live action film dub.
+As of March 2026, Swaile is also known for his role as Jun Arashiyama in the anime series World Trigger.

 Swaile is known for many roles in the Mobile Suit Gundam franchise.
 These roles include Amuro Ray in Mobile Suit Gundam, Quatre Raberba Winner in Gundam Wing, Dearka Elsman in Gundam SEED, Auel Neider in Gundam SEED Destiny, and Setsuna F. Seiei in Gundam 00.